Arts and Crafts - Needlework

 a type of embroidery that uses wool yarn to create a variety of decorative stitches on a fabric

-a piece of art made by hand in which the threads of cotton or wool are connected to make clothing, etc. by using a needle with a hook on its end
+a technique to make fabric that is done by hand and the threads of cotton or wool are connected by using a needle with a hook on its end

 a type of embroidery stitch that involves creating X-shaped stitches on a fabric